valora-inc/secrets-loader/README.md

 ### Setup

-There are two options for logging in; you can either set a default auth, or use different auth on an app-by-app basis:
+There are two options for logging in; you can either set a default auth, or use different auth on an app-by-app basis.

 #### Default auth
 1. Log in: `gcloud auth application-default login`